 Property transfer taxes in Thailand or land transfer tax Thailand for foreigners is an important step.
 When you are buying property in Thailand it is always best to speak to us as real estate lawyers Bangkok before you sign any documents.
 It is also advisable to ensure that you do a due diligence report on the property you are buying.
 This to ensure that that title deed is correct and that the owner.
 Also that the property sizes as described are correct.
 Property fraud and unscrupulous estate agents are not uncommon.
 The Thai property market is not well regulated.
 See also the page on buying a condo in Thailand.

 The withholding tax is always paid for by the seller.
 The withholding tax is 1% of the sale price or the municipal value whichever is higher if it is a company selling the property.
 This is to avoid the lowering of the price to pay less transfer taxes.
 If the market value is THB 1m and the municipal value is THB 500,00 then the taxes will be calculated on the highest amount.
-If it is a person selling the property then there is a progressive scale for the tax which the lawyer will calculate for you when due diligence gets done on the property.
+If it is a person selling the property then there is a progressive scale for the tax which the property lawyer in Thailand will calculate for you when due diligence gets done on the property.

 The property transfer taxes in Thailand needs to be calculated beforehand.
 This so you know what the transaction is going to cost you.
 Also, who pays for each part of the transaction.
 There are no fixed rules when it comes to who pays for which fees.
 But there is a basic understanding in Thailand and to who would normally pay for each part of the transaction.
 See the property tax in Thailand.
 You will find this further down with the land transfer taxes in the country.